Johnson heads to PMQs with updated team as he tries to regain his grip on power

 After months of being dogged by partygate allegations and a fresh controversy over his Jimmy Savile remarks, the Prime Minister opted to embark on a mini-reshuffle on Tuesday as he attempts to regain his grip on power.

+Later, billionaire Tory donor John Armitage told the BBC he thought Mr Johnson had “passed the point of no return”.

+“Politicians should go into politics to do good for their country.
+That is the overwhelming reason to be in politics.
+I don’t think it’s about your own personal sense of getting to the top of a snakes-and-ladders game,” Mr Armitage said.

-Expected to join him on the frontbench for Prime Minister’s Questions on Wednesday is new Chip Whip Chris Heaton-Harris.
+Expected to join the PM on the frontbench for Prime Minister’s Questions on Wednesday is new Chip Whip Chris Heaton-Harris.

 Mr Spencer’s predecessor Jacob Rees-Mogg was shuffled into the newly minted role of Minister for Brexit Opportunities, in a move seen as an attempt to appease the Tory right-wing faction.